strawberrie68/quotes/README.md

 This project taught me a few important lessons.
 Learning about how a language works and the importance of documentation is very important when creating a project.
 It was my first time using React and I learned that in order for the app to be less buggy I have to build according to the document or else it won't work as I wanted.

 This was shown when I just wanted to toggle the Heart Component.
 Although the code was correct ( I believe) the Heart still wasn't toggle right.
 It was not until I understood that becasue of the order of my functions, React was rerendering even when it was not ready to be re-rendered

+## 👩‍💻 To try the project
+npm start
+in .env file have a Mongoose atlas string